Welcome to Year One

 Secret Garden Trip

 The children had an amazing time at Secret Garden, showing lots of co-operation and team work.

 They were fantastic on the long walk up to school and we saw lots of horses.

 Year 1 enjoyed the Reindeer Run to raise money for Wakefield Hospice.

 Year One Statutory Spellings

 Below are the Year One statutory spellings.
-These are covered through the weekly spelling tests but any additional practise will help the children become confident with the Year One spellings.
-Repitition and application is key when it comes to children remembering thier spellings.
+These are covered through the half termly spelling tests but any additional practise will help the children become confident with the Year One spellings.
+Repetition and application is key when it comes to children remembering their spellings.
 Thank you for your ongoing support with this.

 Our Learning in Year One

 Harvest Acrostic Poems